butterfly-ops/docs/objects.md

 Checkbox Field type displays a checkbox as it's name describes.
 It will create a column with type tinyint.

-It will save value "1" if field is checked and "0" if it's not chekced.
+It will save value "1" if field is checked and "0" if it's not checked.

 ### Nested